PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 __ http://dx.doi.org/10.1063/1.4947024

 Tests with a variety of solid-state systems using both DFT and classical interatomic potentials driven though ASE calculators show speedup factors of up to an order of magnitude for preconditioned L-BFGS over standard L-BFGS, and the gain grows with system size.
 Precomputations are performed to automatically estimate all parameters required.
 A linesearch based on enforcing only the first Wolff condition (i.e. the Armijo sufficient descent condition) is also provided in :mod:`ase.utils.linesearcharmijo`; this typically leads to a further speed up when used in conjunction with the preconditioner.

+For small systems, unless they are highly ill-conditioned due to large variations in bonding stiffness, it is unlikely that preconditioning provides a performance gain, and standard BFGS and LBFGS should be preferred.
+Therefore, for systems with fewer than 100 atoms, `PreconLBFGS` reverts to standard LBFGS.
+Preconditioning can be enforces with the keyword argument `precon`.

 The preconditioned L-BFGS method implemented in ASE does not require external dependencies, but the :mod:`scipy.sparse` module can be used for efficient sparse linear algebra, and the :mod:`matscipy` package is used for fast computation of neighbour lists if available.
 The PyAMG package can be used to efficiently invert the preconditioner using an adaptive multigrid method.

 Usage is very similar to the standard optimizers.
 The example below compares unpreconditioned LBGFS with the default `Exp` preconditioner for a 3x3x3 bulk